MitchellTesla/Cardano-SCK/README.md

   <img src="daedalus-testnet.gif" alt="demo" />
 </p>

+“May and June will be a time for quality assurance and testing with users, which will be followed by a feature freeze lasting for four weeks.
+This will provide crypto exchanges and wallets with the time to upgrade and prepare for the Alonzo protocol update.
+We expect the Alonzo upgrade (hard fork) to happen in late summer 2021,  Following the Mainnet release of 'Mary' on March 1, 2021."    - Mitchell

 <p align="center">
   <img src="jormungandr-XENsmite_4kwallpaper.png" alt="demo" />
 </p>

-“May and June will be a time for quality assurance and testing with users, which will be followed by a feature freeze lasting for four weeks.
-This will provide crypto exchanges and wallets with the time to upgrade and prepare for the Alonzo protocol update.
-We expect the Alonzo upgrade (hard fork) to happen in late summer 2021,  Following the Mainnet release of 'Mary' on March 1, 2021."  -Mitchell

 # <p align="center">:construction: Hydra Proof of Concept (POC) 🚧</p>